nickjalbert/design_docs/registry.rst

 The ACS enables this vision by:

-* Maintaining a centralized registry of agents, policies, learning strategies, and environments. [#abstractions-todo]_
+* Maintaining a centralized registry of agent components including policies, learning strategies, and environments. [#abstractions-todo]_

+* Providing a versioning system for these components

 * Providing a command-line interface to install these components

-* Providing a versioning system for these components
+* Providing a configuration system for composing components within agents

 Demo